 A gallery of photographs capturing some of the activities of the Lawrence County Historical Society -- and a bit our past.
 From gold mining and ranching to logging and railroading, Lawrence County has something for everyone -- including the rich history of old Deadwood.
-There are hundreds of photos that have been posted to these galleries over the past six years (2008-2012).
-To visit our newer gallery, go to LCHS 2013-14 Gallery
+These photos cover the years 2008 to 2014.
+If you're looking for a more recent gallery, go to LCHS 2013-14 Gallery

 .
 All LCHS photo galleries are linked with Historical Marker